 FieldShield's need-based, field-level protections happen faster than full database or device-centric encryption, especially in real-time.
 They also consume less CPU and I/O.

 FieldShield allows you to specify data protections on a conditional basis using either SQL SELECT syntax or /INCLUDE-OMIT logic in your jobs, so that you can target protection function based on a pattern, value, or range in a specific column or string.

-Choose a protection for each field from any of the 12 categories, or your saved rules, based on your role-based access controls.
+Choose a protection for each field from any of the 13 functional categories, or your saved rules, based on your business rules.
 Consider a health insurance claim table with 19 columns, 3 of which have PHI: pseudonymize the name, mask the SSN, encrypt the medical billing code, and leave the remaining data alone.

 Most encryption solutions have one method or key, and cover an entire data source or device.
 If compromised, everything is exposed.
 With FieldShield, other fields are still protected even if one is breached.
 Multiple encryption functions and keys for different fields and different recipients also help.

 Several non-reversible data masking and obfuscation functions, as well as simple field removal, also enhance security.

 FieldShield jobs, data definitions, audit files, and related assets can be secured through a free, distributed metadata management hub.